SireneNova/Portfolio/HTML-CSS/LoginPage/ReadMe.md

 * That color codes have to have a # sign to work unless they are words.
 * That some browsers have individual CSS capabilities.
 I tried to make it as broadly compatible as possible.

-Many effects I desired took patience to figure out, but pretty much every one possible to achieve.
+Many effects I desired took patience to figure out, but pretty much every one was possible to achieve.
 I was really impressed with the capabilities of this markup language combo.